 Scaffold the group to retell Chapter 3, with an emphasis on what the characters might have been thinking and feeling.
-Suggested retell prompt (you do not need to use all the questions):
+Suggested retell prompts (you do not need to use all the questions):

 - What were the children doing at the beginning? - What did Allen do? - What did the other children do when Allen was eating all the grapes? - What were the other children thinking?
-What were they feeling? - Why didn't Allen hear what the girl said? - What did the girl do when the children couldn't sort out the problem? - What did the teacher say? - What did Allen do at the end of the story?
+What were they feeling? - Why didn't Allen listen to what the girl said? - What did the girl do when the children couldn't sort out the problem? - What did the teacher say? - How do you think Allen felt when he found out that eating all the grapes was 'kinda mean'? - What did Allen do at the end of the story? - Do you think Allen will remember to be kind and to share things with others from now on?